 The TOMY Group designates toys as Eco Toys only if they fulfill the Group’s environmental standards set for each stage of the product lifecycle.

-Our Eco Toy standards are determined based on advice from the Green Purchasing Network (GPN) secretariat and the Eco Mark Office, and managed by our Eco-Toy Committee, comprising TOMY Group specialist personnel in development, safety, production technology, packaging, and the environment.
+Our Eco Toy standards are determined based on advice from the Green Purchasing Network (GPN) secretariat and managed by our Eco-Toy Committee, comprising TOMY Group specialist personnel in development, safety, production technology, packaging, and the environment.

 Our PLARAIL Eco Straight Rail and Eco Curved Rail, which we started selling in 2012, are two of our certified Eco Toys.
 As toys in which plastic comprises 50% or more of the total weight, and 40% or more of that plastic weight is recycled plastic*, the Eco Straight Rail and Eco Curved Rail were the first toys to receive a certified Eco Mark.
 We have since applied the same principles in the development of the PLARAIL Eco-block Bridge Girder and TOMICA Parking Case 24.* “Recycled plastic” means plastic materials that were collected either from post-consumer plastic products or from plastic materials discarded during the product manufacturing process, and then recycled.
 (Plastic materials reused within the same manufacturing process are not considered recycled plastic.)